isradeleon/coraline/README.md

 ## Quick start

-You may use the CDN from [statically.io](https://statically.io/) for a quick
+You may use the CDN for a quick start:
-start:

 ```html
 <!-- Styles -->